 In our list of the 10 best smartwatches for kids, we’ve included everything from basic exercise trackers to smartwatches with all the bells and whistles, including GPS, sports, and SIM connectivity.
 This selection should fit most budgets.

 Let’s start with a list of things to think about before making a purchase…

 The right smartwatch for kids should be lightweight enough to sit on small wrists and appeal to their youthful tastes.
-Many of the models on our list of the best kids’ smartwatches come in various vibrant colours and designs that inspire your child to be creative.
+Many of the models on our list of the best kids’ smartwatches come in various vibrant colors and designs that inspire your child to be creative.
 In addition to style, look for lightweight, durable models with an easy-to-clean band.

 The features you can look for when buying a smartwatch for kids are decided by your – or your child’s – requirements.
 Do you want to keep them entertained?
 Is it necessary for your children to use the computer for entertainment or learning?

 What about using Bluetooth?
 This is used to make it easier for the user to sync with apps on smartphones.
 Furthermore, although Wi-Fi is available for certain internet functions, a cellular link is not.

 Safety is paramount

 Smartwatches could be your child’s first foray into technology and social media, so make it a positive one.
 On the best smartwatches for kids, parental controls from apps are available, allowing you to keep track of what your children are doing and who they are talking to.
 Some have GPS devices, which are helpful for activity tracking and giving you peace of mind about their whereabouts.

 If you’re worried about their safety, consider purchasing a smartwatch with geofencing capabilities.
 When your child enters or leaves a protected area, it will warn you, and others will contact the authorities if necessary.
 Keep the device’s firmware, as well as the smartphone’s, up to date to keep it safe from security vulnerabilities.